USB Enrollment Reader Enrollment

-The RF Ideas pcProx Plus is a cutting edge USB enrollment reader .
-It has a small form factor and is capable of reading both 125KHz proximity cards and 13.56MHz contactless cards and is compatible with Doors.NET (v22.214.171.124 or higher) and Visual Doors software (v4.4.0 or higher).
+The ENR-1 is a simple and efficient USB enrollment reader .
+It has a small form factor and is capable of reading a multitude of 125KHz proximity cards and 13.56MHz contactless cards and is compatible with Doors.NET (v22.214.171.124 or higher) and Visual Doors software (v4.4.0 or higher).

 Using the pcProxConfig software you can quickly and easily configure the USB reader to use one of over 45 different card types including the following: